Frequent deliveries: Reducing production lot size and raising delivery frequency

-We now see that the benefits of the lot size reduction in the stock levels, both at the customer and at the supplying factory.
+We now see that the benefits of the lot size reduction in the stock levels, both at the customer and the supplying factory.
 Stock at both locations has been reduced by six.
 A possible downside for the factory is that it now has twice the changeovers (See Single-Minute Exchange of Die (SMED)).

 If we take this to the extreme where the factory now has a changeover after every unit of production (single piece flow) and where shipments occur after every campaign (every product has been made) then the factory has this situation.